 - Saturday 8:30am till 12:30pm

-Disabled parking spaces, loading zones and no stopping zones are enforceable at any time.
+Disabled parking spaces, loading zones, no parking and no stopping zones are enforceable at any time.

-Parking restrictions in residential areas are also enforced near schools, neighborhood shopping centres, where driveways are obstructed and at any location where motorists are parked contrary to parking signage.
+Parking restrictions are enforced near schools, neighbourhood shopping centres, where driveways are obstructed and at any location where motorists are parked contrary to parking signage.

 What parking signage is used in Tamworth?

-Various parking sings are found in Tamworth CBD.
-The majority of these indicate a time, followed by the letter 'P', meaning that parking is only allowed for the time set by the signs.
+Various parking signs are found in Tamworth CBD.
+The majority of these indicate a time, followed by the letter 'P', indicating that parking is only allowed for the time set by the signs.
 For example, 4P means a four-hour parking limit.

 Where do I display my car parking ticket?

 Your ticket must be placed face up on the dash, so that it can be read by the parking officer.
 If you don’t place your ticket in a place where it can be seen, you may receive a parking infringement notice.